A coordinate-free guide to the mechanics of thin shells: Internal power and strain measures

 during every admissible process.
 The arbitrariness of the part $\mathcal P$ in \eqref{eq:20} yields, by localization, the point-wise version

-of the dissipation inequality.
-Motivated by the form of the right-hand side of \eqref{eq:22b}, we select as state variables the strain measures $\sE$, $\sK$ and $\ss$, and we assume that the free energy obeys the constitutive equation:
+of the dissipation principle.
+Motivated by the form of the right-hand side of \eqref{eq:22b}, we select as state variables the strain measures $\sE$, $\sK$ and $\ss$, and we assume that the free-energy density $\psi$ obeys the constitutive equation:

-Then, on requiring, in the manner introduced by Coleman and Noll, that \eqref{eq:22b} be satisfied for whatever the local continuation of any conceivable process, we obtain the constitutive equations:
+Then, on requiring, in the manner introduced by \cite{coleman1963thermodynamics}, that \eqref{eq:22b} be satisfied for whatever local continuation of any conceivable process, we obtain the constitutive equations:

-The equilibrium equation \eqref{eq:12}, namely,
+The equilibrium equation \eqref{eq:12}, namely

 is identically satisfied.
-The remaining equilibrium equations, namely, \eqref{eq:30} and \eqref{eq:38}, can now be written in terms of $\widetilde\sN$, $\sM$ and $\widetilde\sq$:
+The remaining equilibrium equations, namely \eqref{eq:30} and \eqref{eq:38}, can now be written in terms of $\widetilde\sN$, $\sM$ and $\widetilde\sq$:

-We now observe that the tensor $\sG$ defined in the second equation of \eqref{eq:5b} can be expressed in terms of $\sE$ and $\sK$.
-Indeed,

-We also recall that $\sg$ is determined by $\bF$ and $\sG$ through the second of \eqref{eq:37uu}.
-Thus, using the definitions of the strain measures, \eqref{eq:56y}, and the second of \eqref{eq:37uu}, we can express the system of partial differential equations \eqref{eq:54o} in terms of the deformation $\bfy$ and the director field $\bd$.
+\eqref{eq:54o} can be cast into a system of partial differential equations where the unknown quantities are the deformation $\bfy$ and of the director field $\bd$.
+In fact, $\tilde\sN$, $\sM$, and $\ss$ depend, through the constitutive equations \eqref{eq:23}, on the strains $\sE$, $\sK$, and $\ss$, which in turn can be expressed in terms of $\bF=\nabla\bfy$, $\bG=\nabla\bd$, and $\bd$.
+Likewise the superficial tensor field $\sG$ defined in the second equation of \eqref{eq:5b} can be expressed in terms of $\sE$ and $\sK$: Finally, $\sg$ is determined by $\bF$, $\sG$, and $\bd$ through the second of \eqref{eq:37uu}.
+Thus, using the definitions of the strain measures, \eqref{eq:56y}, and the second of \eqref{eq:37uu}, we can write the system of partial differential equations \eqref{eq:54o} in terms of the deformation $\bfy$ and the director field $\bd$.

-It is worth noticing that the tangential vector $\sm$ appearing in the decomposition of $\bM$ in \eqref{eq:5b} does not appear neither in the power expenditure nor in the equilibrium equations.
+It is worth noting that the tangential vector $\sm$ appearing in the decomposition of $\bM$ in \eqref{eq:5b} does not appear in the power expenditure or in the equilibrium equations.